eyadkobatte/personal-blog/content/blog/thinking-in-typescript/index.md

 ## <a name="shorthand-initialisation-of-constructor-with-keyword-arguments"></a>Shorthand Initialisation of Constructor With Keyword Arguments

 Typescript offers a handy shorthand when setting up constructors for classes, allowing us to skip rewriting the same fields 3 times and letting us only declare them in the constructor.
+[Documentation here](https://www.typescriptlang.org/docs/handbook/2/classes.html#parameter-properties)

 ```typescript
 class Person {